xt0fer/SolnZipRISC1/README.md

 This lab/project can be done in either Java, Javascript, Python or any other language you manage.
 Just ask permission if you want to do it in something other than Java or Python.

-The ZipCode RISC-1 microprocessor needs a simulator to prove to the investors that this is a world-beating design that Intel, AMD and Apple will all shake in their shoes when they see how fast and clean and cool this processor is.
+The ZipCode RISC-1 (a 32-bit) microprocessor needs a simulator to prove to the investors that this is a world-beating design that Intel, AMD and Apple will all shake in their shoes when they see how fast and clean and cool this processor is.

 It has a simple internal core architecture, and a simple set of instructions.
 It is "turing-complete".
 This processor is a little (very little) like the new Apple Silicon M1s, in that it has memory side-by-each with the registers (as in the memory is inside of the CPU)